lieuzhenghong/lieuzhenghong.github.io-source/summer_plan/summer_plan.md

 ![Successfully implemented prototype contiguity checker](./img/contiguity.gif)
 ![Successfully implemented cut edges checker](./img/cut_edges.gif)

-I was also tasked to give a presentation to
+I was also tasked to give a presentation to the MGGG group.
+I gave a presentation about the explorable I recently wrote, about a game-theoretic look at how the GRC system advantages the PAP under some weak assumptions.

 ## Summer W5 : 19--25 Jul

+Visit to the Schwartzwald.

+First to Freiburg, a university town.

+Then visiting...

+Hike ...

+Picking redberries and cherries...

 ## Summer W6 : 26 Jul--01 Aug